The Myth Of The Kickoff: Project kickoffs create alignment at the start, but things inevitably will change.

 So what’s the answer, then?
 If we’re overinvesting in kickoffs and underinvesting in change handling and mid-project onboarding, how can we correct it?

-And then I had this a-ha moment from someone I respect greatly who said:
+I had my hypotheses, but I also had an a-ha moment from someone I respect greatly who said:

 "I'm always restating the focus point just about every meeting because the 'north star' always shifts.
 It reminds me of how we practice in Kung Fu…There is the center point we focus on controlling, and outside of that everything is context to get back to that truth.
 It is a conversation, with both sides 'asking questions' and receiving answers in real time with all senses."